sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 - State locking happens automatically on all operations that could `write state.` ex: terraform apply terraform destroy
 - If State locking Fails, Terraform will not continue.
 - you can disable state locking for most commands with the lockflag butit is not recommended.
-- if aquiring the lock is taking loger then
+- if aquiring the lock is taking loger then expeted Terraform